cplusx/layout_diffuse/README.md

 see callbacks' [readme](callbacks/README.md)

 #### 2.5 [Data](data)
 The function of this folder is to return a training loader or validation loader.
-(Maybe testing loader in the future, in the scope of sampling, testing is often not the case.)

 In most of the cases you can use the off-the-shelf datasets (e.g. official ones in `torchvison`).
-The only thing you need to modify is to overwrite the `DDPMTraining` as stated in Sec.
-2.3
+The only thing you need to modify is to overwrite the `process_batch()` funcation in `DDIM_LDM_VQVAETraining`.

+---

 ### License
 For open source projects, say how it is licensed.